lorossi/js-utils/README.md

 ## Credits

-This project is distributed under Attribution 4.0 International (CC BY 4.0) license.
+This project is distributed under MIT license.